JakeDuke/Todo-List/README.md

-In this version we created HTML for our project and added event listeners to buttons.
+Our first refactoring!
+We deleted buttons' ids and added 'onclick' attribute.
+We get access to the functions by creating handlers.